robbelouwet/masterthesis-forkskinny/reports/second_semester/week8.md

 loads from the heap, so I'm leaving it as-is.
 SIMD loads are unaligned (but addresses are 32-byte aligned still).
 I then looked into the segment64 slicing again.
 Although I think this could potentially give a big speedup, I decided (a few hours later) not to pursue it, because it would require a lot of changes in the implementation and I don't have time for this.
-Tomorrow I want to look at a last final idea to optimize the slice_internal and unslice_internal operation, but wednesday I'm definitely starting on PAEF and s-PAEF modes, hopefully I can implement these in a few days, maybe a week tops, so that I can have the last 4-3 weeks to fully focus on writing the theses.
+Tomorrow I want to look at a last final idea to optimize the slice128_internal and unslice128_internal operation, but wednesday I'm definitely starting on PAEF and s-PAEF modes, hopefully I can implement these in a few days, maybe a week tops, so that I can have the last 4-3 weeks to fully focus on writing the theses.